fluid-project/handbook.floeproject.org/src/documents/GraphicsAndMultimedia.md

 ## Poet Image Description Tool

-The Poet Image Description Tool is a web-based tool for creating and providing guidelines to writing image descriptions for images in existing DAISY and EPUB books.
-This tool has resources to help content authors create image descriptions following an extended NCAM guideline.
-There is also a math editor which transcribes math into readable format,
+The Poet Image Description Tool is a web-based tool for creating image descriptions in existing DAISY and EPUB books.
+This tool has resources and tools to help content authors create good image descriptions following an extended NCAM guideline.
+There is also a math editor which transcribes math into readable format.

 See: Poet Image Description Tool at <a href="http://diagramcenter.org/development/poet.html" rel="nofollow" target="_blank" class="link-external">http://diagramcenter.org/development/poet.html</a>.